 Intermediate ballet technique.
 Emphasis on body alignment and placement, foot articulation, leg rotation, port de bras.
 Attention to the linkage of steps and the quality of individual movements.
 Introduction to principles of artistic expression.
-Lecture and instructorsupervised demonstrations and performances are designed to assist the student in reaching a satisfactory level of skill through repeated practice.
-Combinations of Dance 127AB may be taken a total of four times for credit.
+The extended hours of 127B provide the opportunity to explore and practice the materials in greater depth and progress at a faster rate.
 (CSU/UC) AA/AS Area H